Maluda (artist)

-Maluda (1934–1999) was a Portuguese painter.
+Maria de Lourdes Ribeiro (15 November 1934 – 10 February 1999), better known as Maluda, was a Portuguese painter.
 Her work was mainly based on portraits and city views, namely the painting of urban landscapes, windows and various other architectural elements.
 She achieved particular popularity as a designer of Portuguese postage stamps.

 Early life

-Maria de Lourdes Ribeiro, known as Maluda, was born on 15 November 1934 in the city of Panaji, in what at the time was the Portuguese colony of Goa, on the west coast of India.
+Maria de Lourdes Ribeiro, known as Maluda, was born on 15 November 1934 in the city of Nova Goa, in what at the time was the Portuguese colony of Goa.
 Her father was an army officer posted there.
-She started painting as a self-taught portraitist after she moved with her family to Lourenço Marques, now Maputo, in the former Portuguese colony of Mozambique, where she lived from 1948.
+She started painting as a self-taught portraitist after she moved with her family to Lourenço Marques (now Maputo), in the former Portuguese colony of Mozambique, where she lived from 1948.
 It was there that she formed, with four other artists, the painting group Os Independentes, which exhibited in 1961, 1962 and 1963.
 Her studio became a focal point of the social life of artists in the city.
 She was an all-round sports enthusiast, winning prizes in motor rallies, and taking part in horse riding, fencing, volleyball, basketball, and golf.
 In 1963 Maluda obtained a scholarship from the Calouste Gulbenkian Foundation and travelled to the Portuguese capital of Lisbon.